 Glenn Bowen – Board Development Committee

-Glenn A. Bowen is Director of the Center for Community Service Initiatives at Barry University (Miami, FL), where he provides strategic leadership for service-learning and community engagement.
+Glenn A. Bowen is the Executive Director of the Center for Community Service Initiatives at Barry University (Miami, FL), where he provides strategic leadership for service-learning and community engagement.
 His work encompasses faculty development programs, community-engaged scholarship, and university–community partnerships.

 Holding the faculty rank of associate professor in the College of Arts and Sciences, Bowen piloted the institutionalization of service-learning and created the Faculty Learning Community for Engaged Scholarship.
 His work has resulted in the annual recognition of the university on the President’s Higher Education Community Service Honor Roll (recently “with Distinction”) and Barry’s attainment of the prestigious Carnegie Community Engagement Classification.